GoogleChrome/developer.chrome.com/site/en/blog/user-agent-reduction-oct-2022-updates/index.md

 authors:
   - jney
 date: 2022-08-25
+updated: 2023-09-23
 tags:
   - privacy
 ---

 {% Aside 'warning'%}
-This article is outdated as user-agent reduction is complete.
+This article is outdated as User-Agent reduction is complete.
 Learn how to [migrate to User-Agent Client Hints](https://web.dev/migrate-to-ua-ch/) and read about why this change was made in [User-Agent reduction](/docs/privacy-sandbox/user-agent/).
 {% endAside %}

 In October, Chrome will take the next step in reducing the information